abilng/scrabble-word-finder/README.md

 # Scrabble Word Finder

-* Find a valid scrable word for a given set of letters in rack.
+* Find a valid scrabble word for a given set of letters in rack.